DeveloperZo/eligibility-poc/retool/TESTING_CHECKLIST.md

 # Retool Application Testing Checklist

-Use this checklist to verify that the Eligibility Rule Manager application is working correctly after installation.
+Use this checklist to verify that the benefit plan Manager application is working correctly after installation.

 ## Pre-Testing Setup